Do You Know What to Bring to an Open House? We Can Help!

 - Information about your buyer’s agent if you’re working with one and they aren’t with you.
 The best way to do this is by having your agent’s business card with their contact information so you can easily share this information.

-- Have your preapproval documentation (not to be confused with a prequalification letter) with you so that the hosting agent knows you’re a serious buyer and have already started the process of applying for a mortgage.
+- Preapproval documentation (not to be confused with a prequalification letter), so the hosting agent knows you’re a serious buyer and have already started the process of applying for a mortgage.

 What not to bring with you to an open house

-Whether you’re attending an open house on a whim or if it’s been planned for weeks, it would be a bad idea if you brought anyone other than your agent and one other person.
+Whether you’re attending an open house on a whim or if it’s been planned for weeks, it would be a bad idea to bring anyone other than your agent and one other person.

-This should go without saying, but please leave your pets at home, too!
+This should go without saying, but it’s best to leave your pets at home, too.
 Unless you have a service animal, pets should never come with you to any open houses, viewings, or other home-shopping activities.
 Heaven forbid they have an accident on the carpet or damage the furniture or knick-knacks — it’s a recipe for disaster.

 Ready for your open house?